fdesign1/matiCV-modern3/content/authors/admin/_index.md

     date_start: 2021-06-01
     date_end: 2024-02-01
     summary: |
-      - Conducting investigation and acquiring data from primary or secondary sources.
-        Using internal tools such as MS Office, Microsoft SQL Server for data analysis cleansing and verification.
+      - Conduct investigations and gather data from primary and secondary sources.
+Utilize internal tools such as MS Office and Microsoft SQL Server for data analysis, cleansing, and verification.
-      - Creating reports for the company's main client, Microsoft
+      - Prepare reports for the company’s main client, Microsoft, ensuring accuracy and relevance.
-      - Gathering necessary data based on internet research and using commercial      database platforms.
+      - Collect and analyze data using internet research and commercial database platforms to support business decisions.
-      - Working with many languages in a multicultural environment.
-      - Dealing with short-term deadlines and focusing on detail.
+      - Handle short-term deadlines while maintaining a strong focus on accuracy and detail.
-      - Checked Spanish proficiency in candidate's interviews.
+      - Evaluate Spanish proficiency during candidate interviews to support recruitment processes.

   - position: Senior Process Executive - Cognizant
     company_name: Cognizant